intel/FdtBusPkg/Docs/DtInterruptProtocol.md

 This protocol is used by DT controller drivers for interrupt controllers.

-The interfaces provided in the `EFI_DT_INTERRUPT_PROTOCOL` are for registering an interrupt handler, enabling and disabling the registered interrupt source.
-The protocol is specifically tailored to an environment which relies on describing the platform using a Devicetree, including the timer hardware exposed to UEFI via the architectural timer protocol.
+The interfaces provided in the `EFI_DT_INTERRUPT_PROTOCOL` are for registering an interrupt handler and enabling and disabling the registered interrupt source.
+The protocol is specifically tailored to an environment, which relies on describing the platform devices using a Devicetree, including the timer hardware exposed to UEFI via the architectural timer protocol.

 ## EFI_DT_INTERRUPT_PROTOCOL